nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 ### Transaction

-Transactions are events in which money is exchanged.
+Transactions represent events involving the exchange of money.

 A transaction has the following attributes:
 - Description (Compulsory)
 - Payee (Compulsory)
 - Payer (Compulsory)
 - Amount (Compulsory)
 - Timestamp (Optional.
-If this is not provided, the application will use the current system time of the computer for the Timestamp)
+If this is not provided, the application will use the current time on your computer)
 - Portion(s)

 <div markdown="block" class="alert alert-primary">